valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ```
 ### Classifying Users

 I am interested in finding and classifying users based on their daily sleep time.
 According to [Harvard Medical School](https://www.health.harvard.edu/womens-health/women-and-sleep-one-simple-step-to-a-longer-healthier-life), average adults should get seven to nine hours of sleep every night for optimum health and function; however, 60% of women regularly fall short of that goal.
-They state that this could be caused do to insomnia or another underlying condition that may require medical attention.
+They state that this could be caused by insomnia or another underlying condition that may require medical attention.
 Therefore, I will classify users to see the distribution based on meeting or not meeting the recommended sleep duration of seven hours.
 The following SQL query will help me do that.

 ```SQL
 -- Query to find if users meet recommended sleep time